 The windows in your home may have small leaks that cold air seeps through or inefficient glass panels that let in undesired heat.
 Replacing windows with energy-efficient alternatives could cut down on the energy used to keep the room temperature where you want it.

-Windows installed with polyurethane insulating foam can better retain consistent temperatures by trapping air.
+Replacement windows with polyurethane insulating foam can better retain consistent temperatures by trapping air.
 This material remains airtight throughout its life to prevent air gaps that can let in outside air.
 Polyurethane foam is lightweight, strong and highly adhesive, so it can bond with practically any building material.

 Low-e glass allows windows to let in sunlight without letting in heat.
 The glass has a microscopic coating that acts as a filter to allow visible light into the home while reflecting heat-causing long-wave infrared rays.
 In the winter, the glass acts the same way by retaining heat in the home.